earthwisegrounding/Earthwisegrounding/README.md

 ​# Earthwise Grounding
-​This site is under construction.
+​This is the official website for Earthwise Grounding.

+Live site: EarthWiseGrounding.com